Year 6 2023 - 2024

 A warm welcome our web page from the whole Year 6 team.
 We are very much looking forward to experiencing exciting new learning opportunities for our pupils.
 In Year 6 we focus on academic progress and the wider learning that it takes to become ready for high school.

 We would like to share as many experiences as possible from school and encourage parents to download the ClassDojo app where you can see updates of your child's learning and experiences.
-Please comment and like any posts you see from either Mr Graham or Mr Johnson.
+Please comment and like any posts you see from either Mr Graham, Mr Johnson or Miss Wood.

 In Year 6 we have very high expectations for learning and behaviour and we celebrate those children who are always ready, respectful and safe.
 Let's work together and realise every child's potential.